Know Your Agents.

 Meet FINRA recordkeeping requirements for AI-enabled workflows.
 Full decision traceability for SOX compliance.
 Track which agent accessed what data, when, and why — the evidence auditors demand.

-80% of employees use unauthorized AI tools.
-48% say they'd continue even if banned.
-Enterprises average 223 sensitive data incidents per month through AI applications.
-Shadow AI breaches cost $4.63M on average — $670K more than standard incidents.
-Only 12% of companies can detect all shadow AI usage.
+Half of employees use unapproved AI tools at work[3].
+48% say they'd continue even if banned[4].
+Enterprises average 223 sensitive data incidents per month through AI applications[5].
+Shadow AI breaches cost $4.63M on average — $670K more than standard incidents[6].
+12% of practitioners report no visibility into what employees enter into AI systems[7].
 You can't govern what you can't see.

 June 2026: Colorado AI Act[8].
 August 2026: EU AI Act high-risk rules[1].
 FINRA now scrutinizes AI agent reasoning chains.
 DoD mandates AI governance policy by mid-2026.
 HIPAA requires AI-specific risk assessments.
 45+ US states have proposed AI bills.
 Organizations must prove complete AI inventories, immutable audit trails, and human oversight to auditors.